Zeioth/heirline-components.nvim/README.md

 * **How can I avoid breaking changes?** Always use the components by importing `heirline-components.all`.
 That way internal changes won't affect you.
 * **Icons look weird:** Make sure you are using nerd fonts.
 Otherwise you can set the option `icons` to pass a collection with your own icons.
 Chech [here](https://github.com/Zeioth/heirline-components.nvim/blob/main/lua/heirline-components/config.lua).
 * **I've found a bug!** Please [report it](https://github.com/Zeioth/heirline-components.nvim/issues) so I can fix it, and make sure you send images.

-## Roadmap
-* Implement an aditional component for overseer.
-* On the compiler.nvim component (which we may rebrand, or copy as overseer component), try to remove the hotfix condition that prevents overseer from displaying a error on new buffers.
-They might have fixed that.